openedx/edx-documentation/en_us/shared/exercises_tools/numerical_input.rst

 #.
 Determine the text that describes the question you want learners to answer,
    and surround that text with two pairs of angle brackets (``>>question<<``).
-   This question text is the accessible label for the problem. question text is the accessible label for the problem.
+   This question text is the accessible label for the problem.

 #.
 To identify the problem's answer, select the answer text and then select
    **Numerical Input** from the toolbar.
 An equals sign appears next to the answer.